Alternative Teacher Education Programs

 Licensure only programs are for people who want to complete their teaching license ("A"-level) before entering the classroom.
 These programs include education coursework, content-specific coursework, and student teaching.

 Lateral entry programs are for people who want to work on their coursework while teaching full-time.
 Lateral entry programs include education coursework, content-specific coursework, and a one-hour practicum in place of student teaching.
 Participants in lateral entry programs will receive a lateral entry license when they are hired in a teaching position and then will be recommended for a clear ("A"-level) license upon completion of the lateral entry program.
-There are two types of lateral entry programs offered at NC State.
-The traditional lateral entry program can be completed over the course of three years.
+NC TEACH is not a graduate program.
 The NC TEACH program is an intensive one-year program in which participants enter as a cohort and are provided with an extensive support network to aid their transition into the classroom.

 Also see Teacher Licensure programs offered through Distance Education.